x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 ![Connector from partner organization to Microsoft 365 or Office 365](../../media/e6d15001-989b-48b3-a848-427b800c2a70.png)

-Once you choose this mail flow scenario, you can set up a connector that will apply security restrictions to email that your partner organization sends to you.
+Once you choose this mail flow scenario, you can set up a connector that will apply security restrictions to emails that your partner organization sends to you.
 For some security restrictions, you might need to talk to your partner organization to obtain information to complete some settings.
 Look for the examples that best meet your needs to help you set up your partner connector.

 > [!NOTE]
-> Any email sent from your partner organization that does not meet security restrictions that you specify will not be delivered.
+> Any email sent from your partner organization which does not meet security restrictions that you specify will not be delivered.

 ### Example 1: Require that email sent from your partner organization domain contosobank.com is encrypted using transport layer security (TLS)
 <a name="example1"> </a>

-To do this, specify your partner organization domain name to identify mail from that partner, and then choose transport layer security (TLS) encryption when you create your partner to Microsoft 365 or Office 365 connector.
-Use these options during setup:
+To do this, specify your partner organization domain name to identify mail from that partner, and then choose transport layer security (TLS) encryption when you create the connector for mail flow from your partner to Microsoft 365 or Office 365.

-**In New EAC**
+During setup of the connector in the New EAC, use the options as shown in the following screenshots:

 :::image type="content" source="../../media/connector-partner-to-365-encryption-tls.png" alt-text="The screen on which TLS encryption is done":::